Bowen

 Source / Links: Link 1 Link 2

-Whitsunday Paradise is a $1.1 billion master-planned coastal community in Bowen, Queensland.
-The 20-year project delivers 1,757 residential lots along with a retirement village, a 150-room hotel, and a marina village featuring retail and commercial precincts.
-The development also includes an AFL-standard sports complex and extensive parklands.
-In late 2025, the project secured a $33 million state government grant for the Build Bowen South Utilities project to upgrade critical sewerage infrastructure, facilitating further housing activation.
+Whitsunday Paradise is a 1.1 billion dollar master-planned coastal community in Bowen.
+This 20-year project will deliver 1,757 residential lots, a retirement village, a 150-room hotel, and a marina village with retail and commercial precincts.
+The development features an AFL-standard sports complex and extensive parklands.
+As of early 2026, the project is advancing through critical enabling works, with tenders for the state-funded 33 million dollar Build Bowen South Utilities project, including the new Sewage Pump Station J, closing in March 2026 to unlock further housing stages.

 Communities, Precincts & Urban Renewal